Become a Vital Part of the Mount Olivet Community

 Mount Olivet has a long history of encouraging and supporting our youth and offers many ways for our volunteers to journey this with them.

-Junior High programs like Adopt a Grandparent, Confirmation, Food Drives, Jr. High small groups, Sunday Serve and Tuesday Nights at West all provide opportunities for you to be surrounded by their enthusiasm and be a part of their faith growing experience.
+Junior High programs like Adopt-a-Grandparent, Confirmation, Food Drives, Jr. High small groups, and Sunday Serve all provide opportunities for you to be surrounded by their enthusiasm and be a part of their faith growing experience.

 Hi-League is our High School program and as a small group leader you can develop a deeper relationship and provide a critical role as they continue their faith journey and navigate the road to adulthood.